-This dynamic virtual event series explores thought-provoking topics led by alumni experts and moderated by young grads of the College.
+This dynamic event series explores thought-provoking topics led by experts and moderated by community members of the College.

 From Charity to Change: Inside the World of Canadian Foundations with Hilary Pearson Tuesday, April 18 at 6 p.m. | Weston Hall, Prep School